arpel30/Marvel_vs_DC/README.md

 Card war game between Marvel & DC characters.
 <br/>There are 20 different characters in the game.

+### Game Play :
+Each character has her own health points, luck number & luck color.
+<br/>In each round each character gets a random card which it's value and color determines the character's hit power.
+<br/>First one to reach 0 health points loses, the winner's score is his final health points value.

 ## Here are some examples :

 ### Pre game :